-"My DEAR FRIEND,-Last night, as I listened to the silly conversation of those learned men and women, the sympam Firm of my ear was pained, as the slave's back is under the lacerations of the master's whip; and deep in my soul the cry went up, 'O Lord! how long must this continue?'
-I felt that the beautiful messages we had brought, with so much painstaking, from the spirit-world, to improve the condition of these people, was 'love's labor lost;' and that the flowers of truth would wither and perish in their barren souls.
+"MY DEAR FRIEND,-Last night, as I listened to the silly conversation of those learned men and women, the slave's back is under the lacerations of the master's whip; and deep in my soul the cry went up, 'O Lord! how long must this continue?'
+I felt that the beautiful messages we had brought, with so much painstaking, from the spirit-world, to improve the condition of these people, were 'love's labor lost;' and that the flowers of truth would wither and perish in their barren souls.

 "We often ask of each other: 'What will be best for such people?
-What will do them most good?"
+What will do them most good?'
 But the response is always given in perplexity and doubt.
-No matter how much developed spirits may be-how far they have risen from the sensual plane of earth-life-when they come to communicate with such people, they must be confined to the spiritual and mental conditions of those they address; for powers to communicate are limited to the inspirational capacities of those we are with.
+No matter how well developed spirits may be-how far they have risen from the sensual plane of earth-life-when they come to communicate with such people, they must be confined to the spiritual and mental conditions of those they address; for powers to communicate are limited to the inspirational capacities of those with whom we are.
 We are like the sensitized plates of the photographer, upon whom the mental condition of the circle is reflected.
 Such people quarrel like children with the pictures taken of themselves; and, truly, we esteem this dissatisfaction as the glimmer of a merit in them.